17 Advertising

 Product placement is categorized as one type of native advertising.
 Another type of native advertising appears in online and print publications when a company or organization pays for story content that resembles news or feature stories.
 This is often called sponsored content.

 For example, The Washington Post’s Creative Group provides sponsored content opportunities for advertisers who believe they will benefit from paid articles and videos that look like news.
 One article from the Creative Group, titled “Time to Tailgate,” is sponsored by the supermarket chain Safeway.
-A small label at the top of the web page says “Content from Safeway,” which is intended to provide transparency that the article can also be considered a paid advertisement.
+A small label at the top of the web page said “Sponsor Content by Safeway,” which is intended to provide transparency that the article can also be considered a paid advertisement.

 As another example, the Dallas Morning News markets sponsored content opportunities to advertisers.
-One article explains how primary care doctors are a critical link to better health for seniors.
+One article explained how primary care doctors are a critical link to better health for seniors.
 The article is labeled as a sponsored post.
 Readers who scroll to the bottom of the web page can learn that the article’s author, Dr. Robert Zorowitz, is regional vice president of health services for Humana, a company that sells Medicare plans and health insurance coverage.

 Another example, titled “Young Alumni Pay It Forward With Co-branded Coffee,” appeared on the Inside Higher Ed website.
 In small print under the byline, close readers may see “Content sponsored and provided by NC State University.”
 However, the article’s content is written much like a news story, especially in the use of sources and attributions.